heliossun/ELIP/rebuttal.md

 `Q5`: Given the computational demands associated with some probabilistic approaches, how does the proposed evidential learning method address issues related to scalability and efficiency?

-`A5`:  With our lightweight robust fine-tuning method, we can scale it to most of the transformer-based multi-modal model that are trained using contrastive loss.
+`A5`:  With our lightweight, robust fine-tuning method, we can scale it to most of the transformer-based multi-modal models that are trained using contrastive loss.
 As for the efficiency, ELIP only fine-tunes the extra adapters.
 Therefore, ELIP is more efficient than the deep ensemble method, which usually trains multiple models and takes extra steps to perform the inference.

 [1]: 1.Li, J., Li, D., Xiong, C. & Hoi, S. BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation.